payprop/swagger2-markdown/t/markdown/data_structures.md

-FORMAT: 1A
+# NAME

-# Data Structures API
+Data Structures API

+# VERSION

+1.0

+# DESCRIPTION

 Following [Advanced Attributes](09.%20Advanced%20Attributes.md), this example demonstrates defining arbitrary data structure to be reused by various attribute descriptions.

 Since a portion of the `Coupon` data structure is shared between the `Coupon` definition itself and the `Create a Coupon` action, it was separated into a `Coupon Base` data structure in the `Data Structures` API Blueprint Section.
 Doing so enables us to reuse it as a base-type of other attribute definitions.